Wednesday, December 31, 2008

 Wednesday, December 17, 2008

 Here it is.
-This is verbatim (errors and all).
+This is verbatim (and remember, he got this by direct revelation from God; errors and all).
 I painstakingly transcribed it right from his recorded message.
 I can’t make this stuff up.
 What a bunch of hooey.
 Without any sense of shame, this “wolf in sheep’s clothing” offered this convoluted, twisted, illogical and disconnected claptrap, along with “proof texts” (except where he couldn’t find any) for the mindless deluded, willfully ignorant, and elitist “full gospel” sheep.

 Reason #2 - Tongues are for our spiritual edification.
 I Corinthians 14:4 “He that speaketh in an unknown tongue edifieth himself” (the word edifieth – to edify- means to build up or charge).